 Like our previous entry – The Conversation – the movie also shows spy work grounded in reality, seeing a unique take on espionage, and diving into the personal consequences of the job.

 And there you have it, the best spy movies of all time.
-If you are looking for more heart-racing flicks, head over to our guide on watching the Fast and Furious movies in order – but you better hurry because this article will self-destruct in 3…2…1.
+If you are looking for more heart-racing flicks, find out what we know about the Mission Impossible 7 release date.
+Or, head over to our guide on watching the Fast and Furious movies in order or check out all the new movies coming in 2023 – but you better hurry because this article will self-destruct in 3…2…1.